-Future cash requirements may vary materially from current expectations due to a number of factors, including foreign exchange denominated office related costs and insurance renewal costs.
-The Company will need to raise additional funds to support its operations and administration expenses.
-Future sources of liquidity may include debt financing, equity financing, convertible debt, exercise of options, or other means.
+Future cash requirements may vary materially from current expectations.
+The Company will need to raise additional funds in the future to support its operations and administration expenses.
+Future sources of liquidity are likely in the form of an equity financing but may include debt financing, convertible debt, exercise of options, or other means.
 The continued operations of the Company are dependent on its ability to obtain additional financing or to generate future cash flows.